andypotatohy/roast/README.md

 where `'awesomeSimulation'` is the corresponding `'simulationTag'`.
 For more info on how to use this function, type `help reviewRes`.

+## How to ask questions

+Please read the [Getting started](#getting-started) and the [Synopsis](#synopsis) sections first.
+It'll only cost you 10 minutes.
+If you're lazy or tired, just go to [Example 23](#example-23) for quick reference.
+Do not forget to check out the fancy `capInfo.xls` file.

+If you still get stuck, please subscribe to the ROAST user mailing list by clicking [here](https://groups.google.com/group/roast-users/subscribe).

 ## Acknowledgements